soulehshaikh99/create-angular-electron-app/README.md

 }
 ```

-**10) Add electron, preelectron-pack and electron-pack scripts.
+**10) Edit build script and add electron, preelectron-pack and electron-pack scripts.
 Make sure your scripts section in package.json looks like this**

 ```json
 "scripts": {